igoravl/igoravl/README.md

 ## 🚀 About Me

-I'm the **CEO of CloudMotion**, a **Microsoft Regional Director**, and **13-time Microsoft MVP** based in Brazil.
+I'm a **Microsoft Regional Director**, and **13-time Microsoft MVP** based in Brazil.
 With a deep passion for helping teams level up their development practices since 2006 (yes, from the TFS days!), I specialize in DevOps, Cloud + AI, Azure, Azure DevOps, GitHub, Agile methodologies, PowerShell, and .NET.
 I love building tools that make developers' lives easier and have been a frequent speaker at major conferences worldwide, including Microsoft Ignite, sharing knowledge and best practices with the community.

 ### 🎯 What I Do

-- 🔨 Building powerful automation tools for Azure DevOps and Team Foundation Server
+- 🔨 Building powerful automation tools for Azure DevOps and GitHub
 - 💻 Developing PowerShell modules and .NET applications for DevOps automation
 - 🎤 Speaking at major conferences including Microsoft Build and community events worldwide
 - 📚 Helping teams implement CI/CD, infrastructure-as-code, and modern ALM practices